oktal/lens/README.md

 ## 💡 About

-Powerful, lightweight application that provides an interactive interface to run SQL queries on structured files, including Parquet, CSV, and JSON formats.
+Powerful, lightweight application that provides an interactive interface to run SQL queries on structured files, including Parquet, CSV, and JSON formats. <br />
-You can use Lens locally or directly access data stored in cloud services like Amazon AWS or Google GCP.
+You can use Lens locally or directly access data stored in cloud services like Amazon AWS or Google GCP. <br />
 Lens simplifies data analysis by allowing you to query, transform, and visualize data without complex setup or external databases.

 ## Table of Contents